ansible-community/community-website/posts/archive/migrating-to-ansible-collections-webinar-qa.md

 Latest version is pulled automatically, but you can specify the exact version as well.
-You don't need to use :latest - that's what you get automatically, assuming it doesn\'t have something like "-beta" or prerelease versions (using hyphens) as part of it, which are not considered GA releases (and skipped).
+You don't need to use :latest - that's what you get automatically, assuming it doesn't have something like "-beta" or prerelease versions (using hyphens) as part of it, which are not considered GA releases (and skipped).